magicbuttonlabs/website/cj-website-content.md

 - **Delivery & Operations** *(customer-facing — lighter band)*
   - 💬 Project Management
   - 🛠️ Project Execution
-- **Foundation & Scale** *(band beneath all three — "across all of it")*

-**Foundation band line (diagram only):** Foundation & Scale — *so nothing falls between teams*
+**Connective-promise band (diagram only):** One connected system — *across every stage, across every team*

 **Loop annotation:** *growth feeds the pipeline*

+> **Flow / placement note (2026-05-30):** The diagram is the page's *outside-in, simple* moment — its caption is literally "the simple view from the outside in."
+The named **Foundation & Scale** layer is the page's most *internal* concept (the buyer is told the customer never sees it), so it must NOT appear on the diagram; it would contradict the caption and pre-empt the "Inside the business" pivot.
+What the buyer *does* want near the diagram is the reassurance that the stages and teams are connected — so the band below the rail carries a plain-language **connective promise** ("One connected system — across every stage, across every team") in the same outside-in voice, not the Foundation & Scale name.
+Foundation & Scale debuts only in its own dark section at the bottom, after the team sections, where "the connective layer — so nothing falls between teams" finally has teams to connect.
+The diagram no longer depicts the "+1": the *section* structure is unchanged (Foundation & Scale still exists as its own cross-cutting section), the diagram just stops previewing it.

 > **Wording note:** The diagram's stop under the Accounting phase reads **Get Paid** (matching the live page), not "Invoicing & Pay."
 The full module name in the section below remains "Financial Operations and Invoicing."
-The diagram band leads with the section's real name (Foundation & Scale) plus a plain-language tail; the standalone term "connectivity layer" was considered as a band label and is parked (see site parking lot) pending a decision on whether to elevate it as canonical vocabulary across all three artifacts.
+The bottom Foundation & Scale section's kicker reads "The connective layer — so nothing falls between teams."
+The standalone term "connectivity/connective layer" as canonical vocabulary is parked (see site parking lot) pending a decision on whether to elevate it across all three artifacts.

-> **Structure note:** The arc reflects the canonical 3+1 structure (see `topic-alignment-website-to-2pager.md` in WEB-STANDARDS): three sequential phases plus Foundation & Scale as a cross-cutting layer.
-An earlier version showed a fourth sequential band ("Happy Customers → Easy Growth") with no matching page section; that idea is now carried by the feedback loop instead.
+> **Structure note:** The three sequential phases reflect the canonical structure (see `topic-alignment-website-to-2pager.md` in WEB-STANDARDS).
+Foundation & Scale remains a cross-cutting layer in the page's section structure (its own dark aside), but is no longer drawn on the diagram (see flow note above).
+An earlier version showed a fourth sequential band ("Happy Customers → Easy Growth") with no matching page section; that idea is carried by the feedback loop instead.

 ---